Adonis, Missouri

 Adonis is an unincorporated community in northern Polk County, in the U.S. state of Missouri.

 Adonis is on the southern shore of Pomme de Terre Lake.

 History

 A post office called Adonis was established in 1895, and remained in operation until 1935.
 The community has the name of Adonis, a Greek god.

 In 1925, Adonis had 25 inhabitants.

+Adonis is probably best known for the legendary battles between Charles Lee Johnson, a long time local resident until 1998, and Cochise, a chief of the Indian tribe in the area surrounding Possum Creek.
+Johnson has an undefeated record against the chief and is considered to be the sole reason for the tribe’s extinction.